womanonrails/womanonrails.com/workshops.md

 - You want to know design patterns, good practices and infrastructure better?
 - You are enthusiastic about programming, but you don't want to ramble around the Internet trying to find the best solution?

 I will share my knowledge and experience with you.
-I will show you, what good code means.
-I will teach you, how to find the right information around the Internet.
+I will show you what a good code means.
+I will teach you how to find the right information around the Internet.

 <figure>
   <img src="/images/workshops/programming-woman.jpg" alt="Woman is programming in Ruby on Rails">